pikatchu/closedsource/book/0940-job_end.md

 A hundred Inquisitors stare in disbelief, frozen as their own weapons are turned against them.

-Leo’s voice rings out, calm but unwavering.
+Leo's voice rings out, calm but unwavering.

 “You will drop your weapons and surrender.
 Now.”